SepidehZV/FAN-FINDR/README.md

 ## Getting Started

+- Fork this repository.
-Fork this repository, then clone your fork of this repository.
+- clone your fork to your local machine.
-Install dependencies using the npm install command in both the root folder as well as the "server" folder.
+- Install dependencies using `npm install` command in the root folder of the "server" folder.
+- Install dependencies using `npm install` command in the root folder of the "client" folder.
-Start the web server using the npm start command while in the "server" folder.
-You will also need to start the client by navigating to the root folder and running this npm start command there as well.
-The app will be served at http://localhost:3000/.
+- Start the web server using the `npm run dev` or `npm run start` command while in the "server" folder.
+- You will also need to start the client by navigating to the root folder and running this `npm start` command there as well.
+- The app will be served at http://localhost:3000/.
+- the server will served at http://localhost:3001/
-Go to http://localhost:3000/ in your browser.
+- Go to http://localhost:3000/ in your browser. you will see the logoin page.

 ## Tech Stack